itsk0ntra/multi-tools/README.md

 yes this project is open source, but please don't resell it or remake it/copy it and upload it without giving credits to me and all people I credited in the credits title.

 ## Features
+🟢working

+🔴patched

+🟡in development/updating

+🟠detected by anti virus (for grabbers)

-» Discord Account Backup
+» 🟢Discord Account Backup

-» Discord Account Checker
+» 🟢Discord Account Checker

-» Discord (maybe) working Server Joiner via a token
+» 🟡Discord working Server Joiner via a token

-» Discord Server lookup
+» 🟢Discord Server lookup

-» Discord Server Nuker
+» 🟢Discord Server Nuker

-» Password Generator
+» 🟢Password Generator

-» Discord Account Grabber
+» 🟠Discord Account Grabber

-» PC Grabber (grabs almost everything from the pc)
+» 🟠PC Grabber (grabs almost everything from the pc)